-Start times for regionals and super regionals will be recommended by the host institutions during the bid process, subject to the approval of the softball committee.
+Start times for regionals will be recommended by the host institutions during the bid process, subject to the approval of the softball committee.
 Game times should be set 2 1/2 hours apart and must follow the championship format below.

-Regional and super regional game-time policies:
+Regional game-time policies: